 It shall be the policy of the Board that all teaching employees be provided a letter offering employment upon initial employment and letters of intent every year thereafter that shall include the beginning compensation, employment date, benefit package and job description.
-Employment is on an "at-will" basis, with the exception of the CEO/Principal or other designated staff that signs a contract for a specified period of time.
+Employment is on an "at-will" basis, except for the CEO/Principal or other designated staff that signs a contract for a specified period.